DSKuiper/Gwent/README.md

         - [ ] Scorch (if the opponent has a total strength of at least 10 on this cards row, kill that row's strongest card)
     - [ ] Add commander's horn: double the value of all cards in the chosen playing field
     - [ ] Add scorch item
-    - [ ] Fully implement the weather cards (one for each combat range)

 #### Would
 - [ ] Switch the view for player 1 and 2